-The proceeds to Iroquois Valley Farms are estimated to be approximately \$20 million should the Offering be completely subscribed exclusive of any offering expenses, including, without limitation, legal fees, printing fees, filing fees or accounting fees.
+The proceeds to Iroquois Valley Farms are estimated to be approximately \$5 million should the Offering be completely subscribed exclusive of any offering expenses, including, without limitation, legal fees, printing fees, filing fees or accounting fees.
 Cumulatively, these experiences are estimated to be less than one percent of the total offering.
-Because no agent or broker-dealer is selling the Shares on behalf of the Company, the Company intends to use the proceeds that would otherwise be dedicated to paying such fees and commissions to acquire additional farmland and/or provide additional secured farmland mortgages.
-The Company's intention is to use Offering proceeds less any redemption(s) made through the redemption program for farmland investments.
-However, the Company may reduce outstanding debt, provide cash for working capital purposes, or pay a dividend to shareholders.
+Because no agent or broker-dealer is selling the Notes on behalf of the Iroquois Valley LLC, the Company intends to use the proceeds that would otherwise be dedicated to paying such fees and commissions to acquire additional farmland and/or provide additional secured farmland mortgages.
+The Company's intention is to use Offering proceeds for new investments and repayment of existing borrowings.
+However, the Company may reduce outstanding debt, provide cash for working capital purposes, or pay a dividend to stockholders of Iroquois Valley REIT.
 In case of delay in the uses of funds, the Company intends to invest the net proceeds of the Offering in short-term, investment-grade interest-bearing securities or maintain deposits with its lender or bank.

 In line with the Company's plans to make farmland investments, the Company maintains a pipeline of prospective investments.
-Iroquois Valley Farms currently has \$5.5 million of investments committed or in the formal evaluating stage (active leads) and another \$5 million that are in the preliminary leads status.
+Iroquois Valley Farms currently has over \$5.0 million of investments committed or in the formal evaluating stage (active leads) and another \$5 million that are in the preliminary leads status.
 Active investments are outlined in more detail in "A Growing Pipeline of New Opportunities" above.